kiwi-bdd/Kiwi/Readme.md

 # Why? #
 The idea behind Kiwi is to have tests that are more readable that what is possible with the bundled test framework.

+Tests (or rather specs) are written in Objective-C and run within the comfort of Xcode to provide a test environment that is as unobtrusive and seamless as possible in terms of running tests and error reporting.

+Specs look like this:

 ```objective-c
 describe(@"Team", ^{
 	context(@"when newly created", ^{